A New Path: Scaling Vision-and-Language Navigation with Synthetic Instructions and Imitation Learning: Datasets and Augmentation

 To compute Gibson navigation graphs, we combine model edge predictions with obstacle information from the dataset's 3D meshes.
 We add an edge between pano nodes $i$ and $j$ if the following boolean expression evaluates to true:

-where $g_{i,j}$ is the geodesic distance (accounding for obstacles) between nodes $i$ and $j$ calculated using the Habitat Simulator \citep{habitat19iccv}, $s_{i,j}$ is the straight-line Euclidean distance between nodes $i$ and $j$, $p_{i,j}$ is the model probability of an edge connecting nodes $i$ and $j$, $z_i$ is the vertical coordinate of pano $i$, and $\lambda_d$ and $\lambda_p$ are weighting parameters.
+where $g_{i,j}$ is the geodesic distance (accounting for obstacles) between nodes $i$ and $j$ calculated using the Habitat Simulator \cite{habitat19iccv}, $s_{i,j}$ is the straight-line Euclidean distance between nodes $i$ and $j$, $p_{i,j}$ is the model probability of an edge connecting nodes $i$ and $j$, $z_i$ is the vertical coordinate of pano $i$, and $\lambda_d$ and $\lambda_p$ are weighting parameters.
 The first term captures model predictions and encourages edges between panos that have few intervening obstacles.
-The second term ensures that nodes are within 3.5m, and the third term ensures that nodes are within 3m in the vertical axis.
-Finally, to ensure that the navigation graph for each environment is fully connected, we compute the minimum spanning tree (MST)~\citep{kruskal1956shortest} of the graph with the edge weights given by the first term in \Eqref{eq:graph}, and apply a logical `OR' operation over $e(i,j)$ and the MST.
-To set the weighting parameters $\lambda_d$ and $\lambda_p$, we perform grid search to maximize the $F_1$ score when predicting edges in Matterport3D val environments.
+The second term ensures that nodes are within 3.5m, and the third term ensures that nodes are within 3m in the vertical axis (these values are chosen based on \cite{anderson_vision-and-language_2018}).
+Finally, to ensure that the navigation graph for each environment is fully connected, we compute the minimum spanning tree (MST)~\cite{kruskal1956shortest} of the graph with the edge weights given by the first term in the equation for $e(i, j)$, and apply a logical `OR' operation over $e(i,j)$ and the MST.

+To set the weighting parameters $\lambda_d$ and $\lambda_p$, we perform grid search to maximize the $F_1$ score when predicting edges in Matterport3D val environments. $F_1$ uses the standard calculation where the population includes all pairs of nodes in each environment, and the true condition is positive if an edge exists in the hand-crafted navigation graphs from \cite{anderson_vision-and-language_2018}.
 Our approach achieves an $F_1$ score of 0.70, precision of 0.695, and recall of 0.713.
 The average edge length in the generated Gibson graphs is 3.02m (median of 2.06m), and the average node degree is 4.15 (median of 4).

 \textbf{Trajectory sampling and instruction generation}\quad Using the generated navigation graphs, we sample trajectories from 491 Gibson train and val environments (we do not use test environments).
 Unlike Matterport3D, Gibson lacks room annotations, which precludes us from using the two-step sampling approach from RxR.
 Instead, we use a simpler approach: we randomly sample 3 panos, and use a TSP solver to find the shortest path that visits all 3 panos.
 Trajectories longer than 40m or 16 steps are discarded, and no more than 3K paths are sampled per environment.
 This procedure generates 1.06M paths, with an average of 7.1 steps and length of 19.3m.
 Using \Marky{} we annotate each trajectory with English, Hindi and Telugu instructions to create the Marky-Gibson dataset.